An Overview of Cubist

 Data file

-The second essential file, the application's data file (here mpg2001.data), provides information on the training cases that Cubist will use to construct a model.
+The second essential file, the application's data file (here fc2008.data), provides information on the training cases that Cubist will use to construct a model.
 The entry for each case consists of one or more lines that give the values for all explicitly-defined attributes.
 Values are separated by commas and the entry for each case is optionally terminated by a period.
 Once again, anything on a line after a vertical bar is ignored.
 (If the information for a case occupies more than one line, make sure that the line breaks occur after commas.)

 Notice that the value of the implicitly-defined attribute displ/cyl is not given for each case since it is computed from other attribute values.
-Don't forget the commas between values!
-If you leave them out, Cubist will not be able to process your data.

 A value that is missing or unknown is entered as `?'.
 Similarly, `N/A' denotes a value that is not applicable for a particular case.